MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Parameters.md

 Get-Help $home\Documents\Scripts\Get-Function.ps1
 ```

-The Get-Help cmdlet returns various details about the command, including a
+The `Get-Help` cmdlet returns various details about the command, including a
 description, the command syntax, information about the parameters, and
 examples showing how to use the parameters in a command.

 You can also use the Parameter parameter of the Get-Help cmdlet to find
 information about a particular parameter.
 Or, you can use the Parameter
-parameter with the wildcard character (\*) value to find information about all
+parameter with the wildcard character ( `*` ) value to find information about all
 parameters of the command.
 For example, the following command gets information
-about all parameters of the Get-Member cmdlet:
+about all parameters of the `Get-Member` cmdlet:

 ```powershell
 Get-Help Get-Member -Parameter *
 ```

-### DEFAULT PARAMETER VALUES
+### Default parameter values

 Optional parameters have a default value, which is the value that is used or
 assumed when the parameter is not specified in the command.